ridercz/ESP-TMEP/README.md

 4. Modify `handleApi()` to return appropriate `sensorType` value via API.

 Heavier modification is needed if the sensor requires more than one GPIO pin to communicate.

+I'm generally willing to add support for other sensor types to the source code if you send me one example of the sensor and there is library for communication with it.

 ## Software